 From time to time more detailed news stories will be shared here.
-1 – Braille Paper Appeal 2- Joyland Wheelchair Appeal
+1 – Braille Paper Appeal [Paper has now been delivered to Likoni school, check out pictures and link at the end of the story.]
+2- Joyland Wheelchair Appeal

 In the autumn of 2019 three of our trustees, Richard Whitmore, Patricia Owen and Philip Northwood visited Kenya to review some of our previously funded projects, to look at prospective projects and to connect face to face with The Salvation Army in Kenya.